 If someone has released music that uses your beat without your permission or a proper credit, there are few things you can do about it.
 Start by adding the new composition and its ISRC into your Songtrust account so we can begin registering your share and asserting a claim globally.
 Once your work has been registered at a PRO, they will reach out to us — your acting publisher — if our registration conflicts with another one they have on file for that work.

-When someone uses your beat without your permission, the most common type of conflict that will arise is a Claiming Authorship for a Work Dispute.
-In a 'claiming authorship dispute', there is a disagreement over the authorship (or original writers) of the musical work.
+When someone uses your beat without your permission, the most common type of conflict that results from it is a “claiming authorship dispute” — a disagreement over the authorship (or original writers) of the musical work.

-Please also note that we only handle disputes on behalf of the publishing - so while we can do our best to assert your claim and make sure you are fairly credited for the work, we cannot help you get that said work removed from streaming platforms or taken down for services.
-Again, we recommend hiring an attorney if you want to pursue any sort of legal action against the infringer.
+We also only handle disputes on the publishing side of things, so while we will do our best to assert your claim and make sure you are fairly credited for the work, we cannot help you get said work removed from streaming platforms.

 Disclaimer: This article is for educational and informational purposes only and not for the purpose of providing legal advice.
 The content contained in this article is not legal advice or a legal opinion on any specific matter or matters.

 Want to keep up with Songtrust for frequent music and publishing updates?